-Bön is indigenous religion of the Tibet or also called as Pre-Buddhist religion.
+Bön is an indigenous religion of the Tibet or also called a Pre-Buddhist religion.

-Bön (བོན་པོ། )is the indigenous religion of the Tibet of the ancient Qinghai-Tibetan Plateau.
-It is believed that Bon is practiced before Buddhism, in the 7th century AD.
+Bön (བོན་པོ།) is the indigenous religion of the Tibet of the ancient Qinghai-Tibetan Plateau.
+It is believed that Bon is practised before Buddhism, in the 7th century AD.

 Originally the term ‘bon’ designated the various existing religious and magico-ritual traditions, very probably based on elements common to the heritage of pan Asiatic Shamanism.